 Layers.
 Much like my home region of New England in the States, the weather in New Zealand can change on a dime.
 So bring layers, and definitely pack a raincoat and waterproof shoes.
 I bring quick-dry hiking pants in case I’m caught in the rain.
 New Zealand style is very casual, so you can go absolutely anywhere dressed in REI-ish outdoor gear and fit right in.
 While we’re talking clothes, NZ has some of the best thrift shops I’ve ever been to.
 They call them “op shops”–short for “opportunity shops”–and I definitely recommend checking them out!

 A small backpack for little excursions/day hikes.
-I recommend getting a waterproof one.
+I recommend getting a waterproof one that folds down super small, like this one.

 Here’s something you don’t need for NZ: any sort of special driver’s license.
 The first time I went there, I ordered a $25 “international driver’s license” online which I then found out is not required in NZ.
 You can drive for up to one year there on a U.S. driver’s license.
 A friend warned me that AAA may try and upsell you on a special license, but again, you don’t need one for New Zealand.
 I should know, since I got pulled over for speeding last February in Tairua 😬 and the fact that I was driving with a U.S. license didn’t give the policeman pause at all.